nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/CSS Full Tutorial.md

 ![[brave_FOIA72EgF0.png]]

 #### RGB & HEX
+- An RGB color value represents RED, GREEN, and BLUE light sources.
 - RGB has values ranging from 0-255
+- Shades of gray are often defined using equal values for all the 3 light sources.
+	- rgb(45, 45, 45)
+	- rgb(78, 78, 78)
+	- `#3c3c3c`
+	- `#f9f9f9`
 - HEX goes from 0 to 9 and then also uses letters 'a through f'
 	- 0 just like we learned with rgb is the absence of color so six zeros is once again black.
 	- The highest value being the letter f that is full red, green and blue i.e. white.
 	- So, `#FF0000` is red, likewise `#00FF00` is green & `#0000FF` is blue
 	- Shorthand for R,G & B would be `#F00`, `#0F0` & `#00F`
 		-  For shorthands, they need to be a pair (`#808080` cannot be written as shorthand)
+		- The 3-digit hex code can only be used when both the values (RR, GG, and BB) are the same for each component.
 - RGBA stands for Red, green, blue, alpha channel
 	- This alpha channel guides the transparency
 	- Alpha channel or 'a' has a value from 0 to 1